trdownie/ucd-cv-website/README.md

 <div align="center"><img src="/assets/readme-img/homepage-responsive-5.png" style="height:500px" alt="screenshot of the homepage"></div>

 #### *Pitch*
 The pitch section is based on the idea of an elevator going down.
-As such the content needed to remain centred and not spread out.
+As such the content needs to remain centred and not spread out.
 I used Bootstrap’s default column settings (shown below) and some padding to achieve this:

     col-10 col-md-8 col-lg-6

-This meant as the screen grew, the portion of the screen each column took up would shrink and avoided the need for any media queries.
+This means as the screen grows, the portion of the screen each column takes up shrinks, avoiding the need for any media queries.

 #### *History*
 Since the timeline was not going to be utilised, this made the history section flexible to spread into multiple columns for larger screen sizes.
-Again, Bootstrap’s inbuilt grad system was leveraged to avoid the need for any media queries:
+Again, Bootstrap’s inbuilt grid system was leveraged to avoid the need for any media queries:

     col-12 col-md-6 col-lg-4

-This meant the default column with would take full screen (mobile-first), then two columns would appear for medium screens (over 768px) and three columns for large screens (over 992px).
-With six items in the list, this worked nicely.
-Finally, I used a container for this section to ensure the content did not reach the edges.
+This means the default column width takes full screen (mobile-first), then two columns appear for medium screens (over 768px) and three columns for large screens (over 992px).
+With six items in the list, this works nicely.
+Finally, I used a container for this section to ensure the content does not reach the edges.

 <div align="center"><img src="/assets/readme-img/history-section.png" style="height:500px" alt="screenshot of the homepage"></div>

 #### *Skills*
-The skills section also took advantage of Bootstrap’s grid functionality:
+The skills section also takes advantage of Bootstrap’s grid functionality:

     col-8 col-md-5

-Here, the two skills boxes only take up 8/12 of the screen ensuring centred content, and then they align side-by-side on medium screens.
+Here, the two skills boxes only take up 8/12ths of the screen ensuring centred content, and then they align side-by-side on medium screens.
 I’ve used md-5 to allow for a margin between the boxes which is built into the CSS.

-The programming bar chart utilised bootstrap in the simplest way:
+The programming bar chart utilises bootstrap in the simplest way:

     col-8

-This ensured that for all screen sizes, this element would only take up 8/12 of the screen.
+This ensures that for all screen sizes, this element only takes up 8/12ths of the screen.

 <div align="center"><img src="/assets/readme-img/skills-section.png" style="height:500px" alt="screenshot of the homepage"></div>

 #### *Projects*
-Again, the projects section utilised Bootstrap:
+Again, the projects section utilises Bootstrap:

     col-8 col-sm-5 col-md-3

-As above, this allowed for margins to be left between the items while allowing for three different formats: a single column on small screens, two columns on medium screens and three columns on larger screens.
+As above, this allows for margins to be left between the items while allowing for three different formats: a single column on small screens, two columns on medium screens and three columns on larger screens.

-This looks relatively blank right now, but in time this will of course fill up.
+This looks relatively blank right now, but in time this will of course fill up, at which point I will add screenshots of my work as a background to the boxes on hover/focus, as per future developments.

 <div align="center"><img src="/assets/readme-img/projects-section.png" style="height:500px" alt="screenshot of the homepage"></div>

 #### *Contact*
-Finally, the contact form also used Bootstrap to adjust size at the relevant breakpoints:
+Finally, the contact form also uses Bootstrap to adjust size at the relevant breakpoints:

     col-10 col-md-9 col-lg-8 col-xl-7